(1) Evaluating Internet Resources

 Teachers should be familiar with research related to the teaching of their discipline.
 The Educational Research Database (ERIC) and Scholar provides access to abstracts from numerous educational publications, and is the best place to start when conducting educational research.

 - Find two or more full text articles and two or more abstracts of recent, relevant research related to the use of technology in the teaching of your subject.
 Include the text in your electronic portfolio.
 Summarize implications for the teaching of your subject.
-Cite the articles using APA format.
+Cite the articles using APA format, using an automatic citation manager if possible.

 (4) Multimedia teaching resources